top of page

 Whew.

 Regardless of how absurd abstract expressionism seemed at the time, it took on a life of its own.
-And Bitcoin is now doing the same.
-And who knows.
-If we get to live again in a world of “sound money”, what amazing new art forms may evolve out of it?
+Bitcoin is now doing the same.
+And who knows?
+If we get to live again in a world of "sound money," what unique new art forms may evolve?
+At any rate, I'm happy to accept Bitcoin and bet on human ingenuity.

 - Kim